arifedal/Data_Analysis_Application-/README.md

 - [Library Name]: For providing functionality for graph visualization.
 - [Map API]: For displaying maps and location data.

 ## Note: Code and screenshots are kept confidential due to confidentiality requirements.
+The project exists as private.